-With all of this in mind, the motivation of the "No Confidence" vote may be out of fear for their safety, looking out for their best interests, or not being sure what to do and decide to just go with whatever everyone else was doing.
+With all of this in mind, while for the heels the walkout was merely a cover to mask their true intentions of overthrowing Triple H and installing a heel replacement (Mark Henry, for example, had nothing to worry about and probably only wanted Hunter out of power, especially since he was still angry at the fine he was given for attacking Lawler), the motivation of the faces joining the "No Confidence" vote may be out of fear for their safety, looking out for their best interests, or not being sure what to do and decide to just go with whatever everyone else was doing.

 John Laurinaitis being the first person to welcome the returning Brock Lesnar doesn't make sense to the viewer at first... until you realize that he is still the Executive VP of Talent Relations, whose very job is to look for talent that would help carry WWE into the future.
 Also, he brought in one of the hottest free agents in the business and fans have been clamoring for WWE to bring Brock back, so he wants to have that in his resume so he can help out his own image.

 Not to mention that it soon became clear that Laurinaitis wanted Lesnar as his Dragon